-The following table presents information about the Company s financial assets and financial liabilities measured at fair value on a recurring basis as of June 30, 2010, and indicates the fair value hierarchy of the valuation techniques utilized by the Company to determine such fair value.
+The following table presents information about the Company's financial assets and financial liabilities measured at fair value on a recurring basis as of June 30, 2011, and indicates the fair value hierarchy of the valuation techniques utilized by the Company to determine such fair value.
 In general, fair values determined by Level 1 inputs utilize quoted prices (unadjusted) in active markets for identical assets or liabilities that the Company has the ability to access.
-The Company classifies money market funds as Level 1 assets.
+The Company classifies money market funds and United States Treasuries as Level 1 assets.
 Fair values determined by Level 2 inputs utilize inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly or indirectly.
 Level 2 inputs include quoted prices for similar assets and liabilities in active markets, and inputs other than quoted prices that are observable for the asset or liability, such as interest rates and yield curves that are observable at commonly quoted intervals.
-The Company uses the market approach to value all Level 2-classified assets.
-The Company classifies U. S. Treasury bills, U. S. government agency securities and corporate debt as Level 2 assets.
+The Company classifies United States government agency securities and corporate note holdings as Level 2 assets.
 Level 3 inputs are unobservable inputs for the asset or liability, and include situations where there is little, if any, market activity for the asset or liability.
 The Company does not hold any Level 3 assets.
-In certain cases, the inputs used to measure fair value measurement in its entirety falls has been determined based on the lowest level input that is significant to the fair value measurement in its entirety.
-The Company s assesses or the lawest level input to the fair value measurement in its entirety requires judgment, and considers factors specific to the asset or liability.
-During the six months ended June 30, 2010, the Company did not transfer any assets between Level 1 and Level 2.
+In certain cases, the inputs used to measure fair value may fall into different levels of the fair value hierarchy.
+In such cases, the level in the fair value hierarchy within which the fair value measurement in its entirety falls has been determined based on the lowest level input that is significant to the fair value measurement in its entirety.
+The Company s assessment of the significance of a particular input to the fair value measurement in its entirety requires judgment, and considers factors specific to the asset or liability.